spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 {% info_block warningBox "Do not risk your Go-Live!" %}

 The preparation steps listed here are mandatory because they are critical to the success of your go-live.
-We expect every Spryker customer and partner to complete the list as described below.
-We can't assist you with problems related to your go-live that are caused by these steps not being completed in time.
-Ensure that your project plan contains tasks related to the go-live checklist and allows enough time for them to be completed.
+We strongly encourage you to complete these steps because we won't be able to resolve the issues related to the steps not completed in time.
+Ensure that your project plan contains the tasks related to the go-live checklist and allows enough time for them to be completed.

 {% endinfo_block %}